Synthetics Test Settings

 Note: If the route being traced involves more hops than the hop limit then traces in the diagram on the Path View tab will be truncated.

-• DSCP: A drop-down from which to choose the Differentiated Services Code Point (DSCP) value to test along all classes of services you implement.
-Default is Best Effort (DSCP 0).
+• DSCP: A drop-down from which to choose the Differentiated Services Code Point (DSCP) value to test along all of your classes of services.
+The default is Best Effort (DSCP 0).
 See DSCP Options.

 top | section